hassanzohdy/mongez-dotenv/README.md

 ## Shared env

-Sometimes env files (i.e .env.development and env.production) contain same variables with same values, for example `APP_NAME="My App"`, in this case we'd have to write that variable in all environment files.
+Sometimes env files (i.e `.env.development` and `.env.production`) contain same variables with same values, for example `APP_NAME="My App"`, in this case we'd have to write that variable in all environment files.

 Luckily, we can use shared env files, for example we can create a file called `.env.shared` and add all shared variables there, and then we can load it in all environment files.